 Supply rocket headed to space station explodes

-The Orbital Sciences' Antares rocket blew up over the beachside launch complex at Wallops Island.
+Orbital Sciences' Antares rocket blew up over the launch complex, just six seconds after the liftoff.
 The company said everyone at the site had been accounted for, and the damage appeared to be limited to the facilities.
-And nothing on the lost flight was urgently needed by the six people living on the 260-mile-high space station, officials said.

 "Definitely do not talk outside of our family," said Culbertson, a former astronaut who once served on the space station.

-Among the science instruments that were lost: a meteor tracker and 32 mini research satellites, along with numerous experiments compiled by schoolchildren.
-Suffredini promised the experimenters would get a chance to refly their work.
+All the scientists and students behind the science experiments aboard the Cygnus were surely devastated.
+About one-third of the capsule's contents involved research.
+Among the instruments that were lost: a meteor tracker and 32 mini research satellites, along with numerous experiments compiled by schoolchildren.

 Until Tuesday, all of the supply missions by the Virginia-based Orbital Sciences and California-based SpaceX had been near-flawless.

-President Barack Obama has long championed this commercial space effort, well before NASA's space shuttles were retired in 2011.
-He's urged that NASA focus its human spaceflight effort less on nearby orbit and more on destinations like asteroids and Mars.
-He was informed of the accident while on a campaign trip in Wisconsin.
+President Barack Obama has long championed this commercial effort, urging that NASA focus its human spaceflight effort less on nearby orbit and more on destinations like asteroids and Mars.
+He was in Wisconsin for a campaign rally Tuesday evening and was kept abreast of the accident and its developments.